raphaelm/django-i18nfield/README.rst

 .. image:: https://codecov.io/gh/raphaelm/django-i18nfield/branch/master/graph/badge.svg
    :target: https://codecov.io/gh/pretix/pretix

-This is yet another way to store multi-lingual content in pretix.
+This is yet another way to store multi-lingual content in Django_.
 In contrast to other options like `django-havd`_, `django-modeltranslation`_ or `django-parler`_ it does not require additonal database tables and you can reconfigure the available languages without any changes to the database schema.
 In constrast to `nece`_, it is not specific to PostgreSQL.